Christmas tragedy at Prestwick (Part 1)

 The B-377 Stratocruiser

-With two decks and a pressurized cabin (a relatively new feature in airliners — the first was the relatively unknown Boeing 307 Stratoliner, the Stratocruiser set a new standard for luxurious air travel with its tastefully decorated, extra-wide passenger cabin and gold-appointed dressing rooms.
-A circular staircase led to a lower-deck beverage lounge, and flight attendants prepared hot meals for 50 to 100 people in a state-of-the-art galley.
+With two decks and a pressurized cabin (a relatively new feature in airliners — the first was the relatively unknown Boeing 307 Stratoliner — the Stratocruiser set a new standard for luxurious air travel with its tastefully decorated, extra-wide passenger cabin and gold-appointed dressing rooms.
+A circular staircase led to a lower-deck beverage lounge (let’s call it a bar), and flight attendants prepared hot meals for 50 to 100 people in a state-of-the-art galley.
 In its sleeper configuration, the Stratocruiser was equipped with 28 upper-and-lower bunk units.

 By the end of 1949, four airlines had purchased Stratocruisers, BOAC among them.
-The airline was offering offering regular transatlantic service from London to New York City.
+The airline offered regular transatlantic service from London to New York City.
 G-ALSA was one of the new BOAC Stratocruisers; the aircraft was featured in the opening scenes of Home to Danger, a 1951 British film noir crime movie directed by Terence Fisher.

 The B-377 was larger and had greater range than the competing Lockheed Constellation and Douglas DC-6, but was slower at cruising altitude and more expensive to buy and operate.
 And it suffered chronic problems with its Pratt & Whitney Wasp Major radial engines and their four-blade propellers: three Stratocruisers crashed following loss of power, propellers, and even engines.